 The Bulletproof BOSS Design

-In terms of their construction, a thick metal casing is used protect the internals.
-This means that they can survive being stomped on repeatedly; night-after-night.
+In terms of their construction, BOSS pedals have a thick metal casing that’s used to protect their internals.
+This means that they can survive being stomped on repeatedly — night-after-night.
 It is their strength that makes them so popular with touring musicians in particular.
-And even though some guitarists avoid BOSS pedals for being “too mainstream”, you’ll find that most professional, working players will use BOSS units as they almost never go wrong in the thick of battle.
+And even though some guitarists avoid BOSS pedals for being “too mainstream”, you’ll find that most professional working players will use BOSS units as they almost never go wrong in the thick of battle, so to speak.

 Accessible & Affordable

 BOSS’ willingness to accommodate for all types of musicians is what makes their products so accessible.
-If you walk into any guitar store or even a general music shop, nine times out of ten you’ll see at least one BOSS pedal for sale.
-And even though buying online is becoming increasingly popular; believers of “try before you buy” will have almost no trouble finding BOSS stompboxes anywhere.
+If you walk into any specialist guitar store or even a general music shop, nine times out of ten you’ll see at least one BOSS pedal for sale.
+And even though buying online is becoming increasingly popular, believers of “try before you buy” will have almost no trouble finding BOSS stompboxes anywhere!

 There are many reasons why BOSS pedals are still considered the industry standard.
 First and foremost, they’ve been around for over four decades and have innovated so many successful products.
 They didn’t just launch a few guitar pedals and sit back.
 BOSS has constantly researched, developed and improved over the years.

 The distinctive stompbox design that they established is also another key part of their success.
 The moment you see their pedal enclosure shape, you know immediately that it’s a BOSS.
-This has remained unchanged for good reason, and like they say – “if it ain’t broke, don’t fix it!”
+This has remained unchanged for good reason, and as the famous saying goes — “if it ain’t broke, don’t fix it!”

 Want to learn more?